top of page

 The Entire Dance Comes From These Foundations

-Walks, turns, traveling movements, rotational cycles, and many partner combinations emerge from these same rhythmic and directional principles.
+Walks, turns, traveling movements, rotational cycles, and many partner combinations gradually emerge from these same rhythmic and directional principles.

 Practice the Basics With Me